Sabadell: History

-There has always been since those days a rivalry between Terrassa and Sabadell, because both of them wanted to be capitals of the Vallés Occidental, as both were pretty relevant while this rise textile industry.
-Nowadays, still there are some popular sayings: "Sabadell mala pell" (Sabadell bad skin) and "Terrassa mala raça" (Terrassa bad race).
+Because both Terrassa and Sabadell wanted to be capitals of the Vallés Occidental, rivalry between them has lasted to contemporary times, birthing the popular sayings: "Sabadell mala pell" (Sabadell bad skin) and "Terrassa mala raça" (Terrassa bad race).

 The growth of industry and population favored the emergence of an important workers' movement, and Catalanist, socialist and anarchist parties were very influential up until the upheavals of the Spanish Civil War (1936–39).
 The victory of the Fascist faction in the war was a step backwards for the city, but in the fifties industry recovered and grew once more.
 Industries needed workers, and many people came from Andalusia, Murcia, Extremadura, Castile and other parts of Spain to work in the textile and the metal industry.
 Again, a new workers' and Catalanist movement emerged, this time against Francisco Franco's regime and with the support of the Roman Catholic Church.

 Sabadell was the host of some sessions of the Assemblea de Catalunya, a multi-party organization that brought together communists, socialists, Catalan nationalists, Catholics and others against the Franco regime.
 The 1973 oil crisis and Franco's death in 1975 meant an important change in Spain and, of course, in Sabadell.
 The economic crisis compelled the city to diversify its economic activities.
 New commercial and leisure areas (the Eix Macià) appeared next to the traditional industries, leading to important economic development for the city.
 An ETA car bombing in 1990 killed six police officers.